Trump boasts of US nuclear arsenal after 'fire and fury' warning to North Korea

 Guam Governor Eddie Calvo dismissed the threat and said the island was prepared for "any eventuality" with strategically placed defences.
 He said he had been in touch with the White House and there was no change in the threat level.

-"Guam is American soil ...
-We are not just a military installation," Calvo said in an online video message.
+The United States and South Korea remain technically still at war with North Korea after the 1950-53 Korean conflict ended with a truce, not a peace treaty.

+Tension in the region has risen since North Korea carried out two nuclear bomb tests last year and two intercontinental ballistic missile tests in July.
+Trump has said he will not allow Pyongyang to develop a nuclear weapon capable of hitting the United States.

 North Korea, which is pursuing missile and nuclear weapons programs in defiance of U.N.
-Security Council resolutions, also accused the United States of devising a "preventive war" and said in another statement that any plans to execute this would be met with an "all-out war, wiping out all the strongholds of enemies, including the U.S. mainland."
+Security Council resolutions, accuses the United States of devising a "preventive war" and has said that any plans to execute this would be met with an "all-out war, wiping out all the strongholds of enemies, including the U.S. mainland."

 Washington has warned it is ready to use force if needed to stop North Korea's ballistic missile and nuclear programs but that it prefers global diplomatic action, including sanctions.
 The U.N.
 Security Council unanimously imposed new sanctions on North Korea on Saturday.